dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 recursively replacing every subterm of `V` which is an extension type by the corresponding representation type.

-*Note that this extension type erasure exists, because it is a compile-time error to have a dependency cycle among extension type declarations.*
+*Note that the extension type erasure always exists, because it is a compile-time error to have a dependency cycle among extension type declarations.*

 Let
 <code>X<sub>1</sub> extends B<sub>1</sub>, ..
 X<sub>s</sub> extends B<sub>s</sub></code>